Surprise Confession, Chap. 1

 Six months later

-I cannot believe this is happening, I said to myself as Mom, Marella and Erin helped me get ready for my wedding to String.
+I cannot believe this is happening, I thought as Mom, Marella and Erin helped me get ready for my wedding to String.
 Just like after String told me he loved me, I've gotta be dreaming.
 I still remember the night he asked me to marry him, about three months ago.

 I gotta admit, I was seriously thinkin' about makin' String sleep on the couch that night, I was so ticked off at him for everything that had happened, especially the way he'd denied having any sort of ulterior motive about inviting everybody to the cabin, especially Mom and Erin.
 But when Dom served up champagne for everybody—except Le, of course—I got really confused.
 What the heck is going on here?
 I asked myself for about the millionth time that night.
 Finally, without saying a word, String reached into the pocket of his blazer, and pulled out a worn-looking maroon velvet box.
 As he opened it, and got down on one knee, I felt my eyes flood with tears when I recognized the object in the box for what it was—an engagement ring.
 Then I felt my heart jump right into my throat when he said, "Caitlin O'Shannessy, will you marry me?"